vsheg/intermediate-ml/content/7-bayesian/index.typ

 $
   a(bold(x)) = arg max_(y in Y) { ln hat(p)(bold(x)|y) + ln lambda_y hat(p)(y) }
 $

+#margin[
+  The multinomial variant of Naïve Bayes is especially popular for text classification.
+Instead of modeling the occurrence of each word with Poisson, it models the probability of seeing each word given a class.
+This works well when words follow a multinomial distribution (e.g., when drawing words from documents with replacement).
+]

 A word $w$ is represented by its index in a dictionary of size $W$.
 Each word in a document is represented as number $w$, and the document is represented by a sequence (order not important) of all its words.
 Objects may have different dimensions and are not represented as a matrix $X$.